RasmusVork/coffeedesign.org/plugins/future/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+1.2.1 is an essential upgrade that fixes issues with the menu editor and the calendar in 1.2

+= 1.2 =
+1.2 adds compatibility with Wordpress 3.6 - 3.9.1 and adds future post controls to the menu editor.

 = 1.1.2 =
 1.1.2 fixes a bug where linked dates in the calendar widget don't have associated post titles as link titles